matasmaciulaitis/wix-style-react/SUPPORT.md

    It is very easy to run the storybook on your local machine.
    Instructions can be found [here](https://github.com/wix/wix-style-react/blob/master/CONTRIBUTING.md).
    We suggest placing `debugger` inside the story of your rebellious component.
 For example [Table story](https://github.com/wix/wix-style-react/blob/1b3e00fb624929927b3921905f8db8bdb011c427/src/Table/docs/index.story.js).
+8. Something is broken?
+Did you updated your WSR version? check changelog.md for breaking changes & migration.md - check if you use a lock file… (consult with Falcon CI team)
+9. create a GitHub issue choose the right template
+10. Search #wix-style-react for similar problems
+11. Consult with your Guild Masters (Organization WSR Expert / Heavy Users)

+Did you tried to isolate the your code changes? we recommend using code sandbox (we should create a code sandbox ready example + a link on each component like in MUI)

+Contribute back to FAQ via PR - see contribution.md see what GH has to say about it

 ### GitHub ![github-mark](./docs/assets/GitHub-Mark-32px.png)